liyiyuian/Deep-Learning/README.md

 # Deep learning and Machine learning
 I will record the papers I read here, and write a summary for each one of them [here](https://hackmd.io/@DBUyNCQ1Q1S3ECugt2X6HQ/HyIt069pU).

-The buildup of this list will focus on five main directions:
+I will focus on the following five directions:

 1. The classic models and follow-up studies,
 2. The reinforcement learning and active learning,